rbiggs/chocolatechip/README.markdown

     HTMLElement.is() //  Returns the element if it matches the argument.
     HTMLElement.not() // Returns the element if it does not match the argument.
     HTMLElement.has() // Returns the element if a child node matches the argument.
+    HTMLElement.hasNot() // Returns the element if a child node does not match the argument.
     HTMLElement.clone() // Clone a node and/or its descendant nodes.
     HTMLElement.wrap() // Wrap markup around a node.
     HTMLElement.unwrap() // Unwarp markup from around a node.